Last updated on March 27th, 2023 at 08:50 pm

 - After drilling the holes, it’s time to place the bolts.

-- Place your two pieces of wood together, lining up the holes.
+- Place the wood pieces together, lining up the drilled holes in the top and bottom boards.
 Insert the bolts into the holes until they protrude through the other side.

 - Or you can start by placing the bolts in one piece.